 Bus diesel emission reduction devices or device components required to meet or exceed California Air Resources Board requirements, including first-time retrofits, upgrades, replacements and spares.
-Devices or components must be installed on buses that will remain in service until at least 2017 in order to be treated as Score 16.
+Devices or components must be installed on buses that will remain in service for at least five (5) years following year programming in order to be treated as Score 16.
 Only spares up to 10% of the operator's current device inventory will be treated as Score 16.
 Bus diesel emission device projects treated as Score 16 require a 50% local match.
-Devices or components installed on buses scheduled to be replaced prior to 2017, and spares in excess of 10% of the operator's inventory, will be treated as Preventive Maintenance (Score 9).
+Devices or components installed on buses scheduled to be replaced within five (5) years of programming, and spares in excess of 10% of the operator's inventory, will be treated as Preventive Maintenance (Score 9).
 See Section V. Programming Policies, Bus Diesel Emission Reduction Device Funding Program.